josh-kwaku/josh-kwaku/README.md

 - 🌱 I’m currently learning the C programminng language & machine learning
 - 💞️ I’m looking to collaborate on solving interesting and challenging problems
 - 📫 How to reach me - kwakujosh@gmail.com
+- You can also check out my other repo @ https://github.com/Jake-parkers/

 <!---
 josh-kwaku/josh-kwaku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.